Here are the initial steps you need to follow in order to get Jenkins Integration for Jira up and running.

 From the top navigation in Jira, choose Gear Icon > Manage Apps

-Choose Jenkins Integration > Manage Sites and then click Connect your first Jenkins Site
+Choose Jenkins Integration > Configuration and then click Connect your first site

-This brings up the Connect a Site wizard.
-Create a name of the site you are adding, and provide the site URL.
+This brings up the Add Site dialog.
+Create a name of the site you are adding:

 Note the following if select Public: